#1 The mixture of Japanese and American animation

 #3 The masterful soundtrack

-Even beyond the ending theme, many songs in the soundtrack are absolutely stand-out examples of music that really enhance the show.
-The electronic dance music and the Cartoon-style rap opening feel really special and help the show feel more impactful in the few moments where it tries to be serious with villain showdowns and plot developments.
+Even beyond the ending theme, many songs in the soundtrack are absolutely stand-out examples of music that add a lot to the scenes they play in.
+Electronic dance music and pop songs make for great character themes and insert songs, whereas slower, emotional tracks help underline the series’ few touching moments.
 Tracks like the Scanty & Kneesocks theme, Fly Away, Chocolat, and D. City Rock became mainstays in my playlists and helped solidify my fondness for the show as a whole.

 #4 Diverse humor

-So right away, I recommend going with the English dub of the show because it better fits the animation style and American influences found within, without doing any harm to the more Japanese moments.
-It’s a highly competent dub with great performances, but also benefits from sharp writing and a script that often had us pause due to laughing fits or because we were amazed that some of the darker jokes actually got approved.
+So right away, I recommend going with the English dub of the show because it better fits the animation style and American influences found within; without doing any harm to the scenes that feel more traditionally anime-like.
+It’s a highly competent dub with great performances, but also benefits from sharp writing that often had us pause due to laughing fits.

-Also nice is the well-written dialogue for Panty and Stocking themselves, which are both hilarious anti-heroes.
-This only gets better later when they get a nice dynamic going between them and a pair of demon sisters who repeatedly try to hatch schemes involving the evil spirits.
+Also nice is the well-written dialogue for Panty and Stocking themselves, who are both hilarious anti-heroes.
+This only gets better later when they get a nice dynamic going between them and a pair of demon sisters, who repeatedly try to hatch schemes involving the evil spirits.
 Sure, a lot of it is angry cussing, but it’s well written and the acting for it is spot-on.

 While the show technically has 13 episodes, each one is actually split up between two mini-stories.
-This allows Panty & Stocking to cover a lot more content and means gags like the zombie infestation storyline or the Transformers parody don’t go on for a full 22 minutes.
+This allows Panty & Stocking to cover a lot more content and it also that means gags like the zombie infestation storyline or the Transformers parody don’t go on for a full 22 minutes.

 Towards the end of the anime, it changes course to make the last few episodes more straightforward and (relatively) serious, instead of standalone villain-of-the-week plots with comedic solutions.
 While it doesn’t make the story suddenly feel important, the anime did succeed in making the characters fun enough that this change of pace works out well.
-The finale is big, bombastic, everything you could ask for, and it has a few nice twists.
+The finale is big, bombastic, everything you could ask for, with a few nice twists on top.

-Many people find themselves being down on the true final ending of the anime, but personally I can appreciate the random joke Gainax pulled at the expense of the viewer and don’t mind it too much.
+Many people find themselves being down on the true final ending of the anime, but personally I can appreciate the random joke Gainax pulled at the expense of the viewer.
 There is also a bonus episode with a few extra shorts.